mtboensel/205_Project_2/README.md

 # 205_Project_2

 This project is meant to use Python towards some sort of multimedia purpose.
 Our aim is to manipulate audio.
-While Python provides a wide variety of libraries for this purpose, we are currently using numPy, sciPy, and _____.
-We came to these libraries after a number of difficulties while trying to use ____.
+While Python provides a wide variety of libraries for this purpose, we are currently using numPy, sciPy, and Math.
+We came to these libraries after a number of difficulties while trying to use PyAudio, among others.

 Our long-term goal is to take audio input, perform some sort of tranformation on it (should the user deem it neccessary), and then provide a visual representation of the result of whatever operations (if any) we performed.
 Currently, the